 (e) In the case of a municipal, state, federal, or other governmental facility, the principal executive officer, the ranking elected official, or other duly authorized employee.

 (5) The signatures on the application for a permit to install shall constitute personal affirmation that all statements or assertions of fact made in the application are true and complete, comply fully with applicable state requirements, and shall subject the signatory to liability under those state laws forbidding false or misleading statements.

-(6) The applicant for a municipal solid waste landfill, industrial solid waste landfill, residual waste landfill, or solid waste transfer facility, undergoing one or more of the following, shall also submit within thirty days of the public meeting on the application, as specified in division (A)(2)(d) of section 3734.05 of the Revised Code, a copy of the transcript of the public meeting on the application, copies of any exhibits, displays or other materials presented by the applicant at the meeting, and the original copy of any written comments submitted at the meeting.
+(6) The applicant for a municipal solid waste landfill, industrial solid waste landfill, residual waste landfill, or solid waste transfer facility undergoing one or more of the following, shall also submit not later than thirty days after the public meeting on the application, as specified in division (A)(2)(d) of section 3734.05 of the Revised Code, a copy of the transcript of the public meeting on the application, copies of any exhibits, displays or other materials presented by the applicant at the meeting, and the original copy of any written comments submitted at the meeting:

 (a) Establishing a new facility.

 (b) Any increase of more than ten per cent in the total capacity of the existing facility.

 (c) Any expansion of the limits of solid waste placement of the existing facility.

 (d) Any increase in the depth of excavation at the existing facility.

 (e) Any change in the technique of waste receipt or type of waste received at the existing facility that may endanger human health.

 (F) A permit to install shall be issued, modified, revoked, or denied and may be appealed in accordance with Chapters 3745-47 and 3745-49 of the Administrative Code and section 3734.09 of the Revised Code.